Second Münster War

-The second Münster war (tweede Münsterse oorlog) (zweiter Holländischer krieg) was a 2 year long conflict between the Dutch Republic and the Prince-Bishopric of Münster, which was backed by the Electorate of Cologne and France.
+The second Münster war (tweede Münsterse oorlog) (zweiter Holländischer krieg) was a 2-year long conflict between the Dutch Republic and the Prince-Bishopric of Münster, which was backed by the Electorate of Cologne and France.

 The war is mostly known for the failed attempt by Bernhard von Galen to capture Groningen.
-This event was a turning point of the war which eventually lead to a Dutch victory due to the troops lead by Bernhard von Galen being expulsed from the Dutch Republic.
+This event was a turning point of the war, which eventually lead to a Dutch victory due to the troops led by Bernhard von Galen being expelled from the Dutch Republic.
 The siege of Groningen earned Bernhard the nickname 'Bommen Berend' and is still celebrated as a holiday in the Netherlands.